 When Breast Cancer Spreads

-If your cancer spreads beyond your breast and the nearby lymph nodes, it's called advanced cancer, or metastatic cancer.
-The most common places it spreads to are the liver, lungs, bones, and brain.
+If your cancer spreads beyond your breast and the nearby lymph nodes, it's called advanced, or metastatic, cancer.
+The most common places it spreads to are the lymph nodes, liver, lungs, bones, and brain.

 "The majority of women with metastatic breast cancer can move forward with their therapies while continuing their regular lifestyle -- working, taking care of their families, exercising, and traveling," says Erica L. Mayer, MD, MPH, of the Dana-Farber Cancer Institute in Boston.

-"We often think of metastatic breast cancer as a chronic disease, like diabetes," says Mayer.
+"We often think of metastatic breast cancer as a chronic disease, like diabetes," Mayer says.

 A Different Treatment Schedule

 "If the treatment works, you'll stay on it as long as it's working well without side effects," says Rita Nanda, MD, of the University of Chicago's breast cancer program.
-If not, your doctor will try different treatments.
+If it's not working well or has unacceptable side effects, your doctor will try different treatments.

 Your doctor is likely to suggest chemotherapy because it travels through your entire body.
 "Metastatic breast cancer is a whole-body disease," Mayer says.

-You may also need hormone therapy.
-Targeted drugs are another option.
-They work directly on the changes within cancer cells.
+You will also need hormone therapy if your cancer is sensitive to the hormone estrogen or progesterone.
+Some people can take targeted treatments, which are drugs that work directly on the changes within cancer cells.
 These combinations can make chemotherapy work better.

 Sometimes surgery or radiation can help ease symptoms.